 Micro Entities – HMRC tax definitions and CATO

-The Company Accounts and Tax Online , abbreviated as CATO, a project that had commenced to digitise and simplify Corporation Tax filing for small businesses known as ‘Micro-Entities’ who met a desired set of pre-requisites and conditions .
-These criteria include turnover and number of employees, among other contributing factors.
+The Company Accounts and Tax Online, abbreviated as CATO, a project that had commenced to digitise and simplify Corporation Tax filing for small businesses known as ‘Micro-Entities’ which met a desired set of pre-requisites and conditions.
+These criteria include turnover and the number of employees, among other contributing factors.

 A Micro-Entity is a very small company or LLP.
-Micro–entities may be able to produce a much simpler set of year end accounts for their members and provide less information for the public record.
-It is basically a simple compilation of accounts with easier filing of returns.
+Micro–entities may be able to produce a much simpler set of year-end accounts for their members and provide less information for the public record.
+It is basically a simple compilation of accounts with the easier filing of returns.

 Micro-entities, in many instances, by and large, are owner-managed.
 Statutory financial statements of micro-entities, therefore, may not need to facilitate communication between shareholders and management in relation to the company’s performance.
 For the smallest of companies, the rituals and formalities associated with comprehensive financial reporting requirements may be disproportionate when compared with other smaller companies.

 The aim of the micro-entity regime is therefore to save the very smallest of businesses, time and effort and also at the same time be cost-effective, by offering an easily understandable, simplified form of statutory accounts and containing fewer elements even when compared to smaller companies.

 There are some basic criteria set out as a pre-requisite that a company must meet in order to qualify as a micro-entity, including a requirement that it meets, at least two of the following three size thresholds:

 Balance sheet total : Not more than £316,000

 Average number of employees : 10 employees or less